paunik/cv/README.md

 **Senior software developer** Key4Talent GmbH _(Jan 2017 - May 2017)_
 Custom HR software that makes possible to match the personality profile of an applicant with a vacancy and come to an ideal personality to job match.

-- BE client facing services and backoffice API's and integration with the external services.
+- BE client facing services and back-office API's and integration with the external services.
 - **_Tech stack:_** PHP(Symfony), Ruby, AWS, Postgres.

 **Senior software developer** @[HolyCode](https://www.holycode.rs/) _(Feb 2016 - Nov 2016)_
 As dedicated team for **Knip AG**, we developed custom CRM as backup for business model.
 Focused on automation of operation processes to reduce manpower in operations field and reduce human errors.

-- Clients facing Backend API's, integration with external services, NLP and clasifications.
+- Clients facing Backend API's, integration with external services, NLP and classifications.
 - **_Tech stack:_** PHP(Symfony), React, AWS, Python(NLP, OCR), MySQL, Memcached, Docker, Kubernetes.

 **Software developer** @[Htec](https://htecgroup.com/) _(Feb 2015 - Feb 2016)_
-Outsorcing for multiple clients, work involved mostly of custom tailored CRMs.
+Outsourcing for multiple clients, work involved mostly of custom tailored CRMs.

 - **_Tech stack:_** PHP(Symfony), Docker, Kubernetes, MySQL, Mongo, Angular.